Naxora/Docker-UST/README.md

 To do:
 - Install ubuntu
-- install docker & docker-composer
+- install docker & docker-compose

 Create one folder into /mnt in your Ubuntu Server
 - SharedFolder